denisecodes/makers_etl_cloud_challenge/readme.md

 6. **Store Query Results**
     * Store the results of the SQL query into a variable `results`, to be used for data transformation and loading.

-Through using AWS SDK to connect and interact with the database in cloud, it allowed me to easily initiate and execute queries and store results without going to the console.
+> Through using AWS SDK to connect and interact with the database in cloud, it allowed me to easily initiate and execute queries and store results without going to the console.

-Also, it's reassuring to know that AWS ensures secure access to the database by requiring the correct credentials.
+> Also, it's reassuring to know that AWS ensures secure access to the database by requiring the correct credentials.
 This helps to protect the database from unauthorized access through the implementation of Identity Access Management, in case malicious actors attempt to perform harmful actions i.e. modifying or deleting data from the database.

-### 3. Transform and Load the Data
+### 3. Transform and Load the Data 💫

-After the data has been extracted successfully and saved, I did the following to transform and load the Data:
+After the data has been extracted successfully and saved, I did the following to transform and load the data:

 1. **Establish a Table to Store the Data**
     * Create a table in my local PostgreSQL database to store the data before transforming and loading the data.